garlictech/workflows/angular2/README.md

 It rebuilds everything: pulls the latest base container and disables the Docker cache.
 Use it when the bse container changes, or when you want to integrate a newer version of a dependency.

+### `npm run build:prod`

+It creates the production build:

+* AOT-compile the project and creates the dist folder
+* Creates an nginx-based docker image serving the web site

 ### Webpack hook

 Webpack is pre-configured in the base container.
 If you need, you can customize webpack further: you can access the webpack configuration object in `hooks/webpack/webpack.js`, and modify the config.
 The container will call this function as the last step of preparing the webpack config.